HackYourFuture/mentors/project-leader/README.md

 We also expect you to have a couple of check-ins with the trainees to see how they are getting on and to make sure they don't get stuck.
 This can be just a Slack message or a stand-up with the group.
 That is up to you.

-At the end of the project, trainees have a tech interview with The education director, to determine if they pass this part of the curriculum.
+At the end of the project, trainees have a tech interview with the education director, to determine if they pass this part of the curriculum.